Rinzii/ccmath/CONTRIBUTING.md

 Several labels are applied for you, so you do not need to set them by hand:

 - `A:` area labels from the files a PR changes, plus `Changes: Public API`
+- `A:` and `Arch:` labels on a bug report, read from the function family and architecture answers in the issue form
 - `size/` from the number of lines changed
 - `Branch: main` or `Branch: release` from the base branch
-- `S: Untriaged` on new issues and PRs that open without labels, cleared once any other label is added
+- `S: Untriaged` on new issues and PRs that open without labels, cleared once a maintainer applies another label by hand (labels added by automation do not clear it)
 - `S: Merge Conflict` when a PR develops conflicts
 - `S: Needs Review`, `S: Approved`, and `S: Awaiting Changes` as a maintainer review progresses
 - `S: Stale` after 60 days of inactivity, removed on the next update
+- `Feature: Unapproved` on any issue labeled `T: New Feature`, until an admin adds `Feature: Approved`, which clears it

+A feature request stays `Feature: Unapproved` until a maintainer with admin rights approves it.
+Hold off on implementation work until a request is approved.

 PRs opened from a fork's `main`, `master`, or `develop` branch are closed automatically with a note to move the work to a topic branch.